NoAchache/Steganalysis-Kaggle-Alaska2-competition-/README.md

 ## Truncation Layer

 The model was trained over one epoch with different truncation layers and hyperparameters.
 The assumption that two trainings with different parameters would compare the same for one epoch and for many epochs was made, considering the limited amount of time and ressources available for this project.
 To ensure repeatability between the experiments, the dataset was shuffled with a seed fixed to 42 before the train/validation split, without further shuffling.
-In Figure 1, stlX and tluX correspond to the truncation layers described in the Literrature Review, with a truncation threshold set to X. The Xs values experimented were ranging from 5 to 11 as commonly used in papers [5,6,7].
-Two additional runs are also present: without truncation layer (noTruncation) which is equivalent to setting the truncation threshold to +∞, and without the SRM network (noSRM).
+In Figure 1 shows the evolution of the training losses and weighted AUCs over one epoch. *stlX* and *tluX* correspond to the truncation layers described in the Literrature Review, with a truncation threshold set to X. The Xs values experimented were ranging from 5 to 11 as commonly used in papers [5,6,7].
+Two additional runs are also present: without truncation layer (*noTruncation*) which is equivalent to setting the truncation threshold to +∞, and without the SRM network (*noSRM*).

 |Loss|Weighted AUC|Legend|
 |--|--|--|